kateturkeltaub/github.io/README.md

 # Top 5 Best College Towns in America
 ![Top 5 Best College Towns in America](<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1dpMpp7pTKZiI4guRLx2Mgrjcq410CTu_" width="640" height="480"></iframe>)
 These are the top 5 college towns in America, ranked by Best College Reviews.
 The rankings are based on livability, student-to-resident ratio, cultural offerings, school presence, and large employers.
 For more information, check out: https://www.bestcollegereviews.org/50-best-college-towns-america/

+These are the top 5 college towns in America, ranked by Best College Reviews.
+The rankings are based on livability, student-to-resident ratio, cultural offerings, school presence, and large employers.
+For more information, check out: https://www.bestcollegereviews.org/50-best-college-towns-america/